 - Next steps and a checklist on how people can use what they learned.

 Presenters and hosts try to answer every attendee question, but this isn’t always possible given time restraints.
 Get your sales team involved by giving them the unanswered questions and having them reach out!
 The sales team should be reaching out by phone, email, and LinkedIn!
 The team should also be reaching out multiple times and following up on all leads post-webinar.

 Let’s Get Digital

-How can you make your webinar interactive?
+How can you make interactive webinars?
 Start by finding the right webinar strategy— this will allow you to stand out from the competition and generate demand, bringing in new leads and solidifying your business as an expert in your industry.
 By using these nine tips, you’ll be able to make a lasting impact on your attendees and continue to grow your business!

-Looking for more tips to build your perfect webinar strategy?
+Looking for more tips to build your perfect interactive webinars strategy?
 Download our free Ultimate Guide to Webinars.
 You’ll get access to our recent video on making your webinars more engaging and driving leads—as well as a webinar workbook to help you plan your next virtual event.
 Download your free ultimate webinar guide and recording today.